quinnpramsay/ICU-Readmissions-Model/README.md

 Because the dataset is large, around 10 GB, we accessed it through Google BigQuery.
 Inside Google BigQuery you create your own project, and then use SQL to create your own dataset from the publicly available datasets you have access to.
 If you would like to see the query we used to make our dataset before the modifications within our models, check out the "icu_sql" file.

 # Logistic Regression
 Logistic Regression is a method used to predict probability of a binary outcome i.e. yes/no 1/0.
 This works by using the logistic function to model the relation between variables in the dataset and transforming the output as a probability between 1 and 0.
-We will use a predefined value like 0.5 to move the outcome if it is over that to 1 or if not move it to 0.
+For the logistic regression model you chose a threshold that is the decision marker, for ours it being ".460".
+Logistic Regression models look like a sigmoid function between 0 and 1 based on a given output that is a yes or no, like if someone was readmitted into the ICU.

+To run the Logistic Regression model, given in the files under "icu_logistic_regression.py" you will need to make sure that the dataset fits the same as the icu_sql query.
+Then you have to set any non numerical values from the dataset to numerical values and then use the sclaer function from sklearn to overall fit each type of value into the model at the same size.
+The output from our model looks like this.

 # Random Forest
 This will be a bassline predictive model that will be used for establishing a reference for performance outcome.
 It takes it as a linear relationship between independent variables (like lab test values) and dependent variables (like readmission likelihood).